4x4 Overland Tour Driver

 - Some familiarity with the area preferred but not required

-- Schedule: Overland drivers work about 4-5 days a week.
+- Schedule: Overland drivers work about 5 days a week.
 The work schedule depends on demand for the tours.
-We offer two tours each day (9 am and afternoon).
-On a scheduled work day a driver may run zero, one, or two tours depending on what clients book.
+We offer one tours each day in the evening near the sunset.

 - Driving courteously, avoiding risks which could harm passengers, vehicles, or the environment